 Meeting Room & Quiet Room Policy

 A. The Mount Horeb Public Library Quiet Room and Kitchenette are intended primarily for use by the library for its own programs and purposes.
-Some of the programs held in this space are monthly book discussion groups, Parents' Place speakers, computer classes, and other library sponsored events.

 B. Additionally, a purpose of the Quiet Room is to provide the public with a quiet space within the library, especially during events, which attract large crowds, i.e. Summer Library Program performers, Early Release Days, and Storytimes.